Kingwood Pest & TermitePest & Termite

 Over-the-counter aerosol sprays are the most common first response to a German cockroach sighting, but they have a significant limitation: they are repellent.
 Spraying baseboards and cabinet interiors drives cockroaches deeper into harborage areas and can cause them to scatter and re-aggregate in previously unaffected rooms.
 This can make an infestation appear to worsen after initial treatment.

-Effective German cockroach control requires non-repellent gel bait applied inside harborage sites — directly in the dark, tight spaces where cockroaches aggregate.
-Gel bait allows cockroaches to feed and carry the active ingredient back to their hiding areas, where the delayed-action insecticide affects individuals that never contacted the bait directly.
-This horizontal transfer effect, combined with insect growth regulators that sterilize surviving adults and prevent egg cases from hatching, is the basis of modern professional German cockroach programs.
+Real control takes non-repellent gel bait placed inside the harborage sites, right in the dark, tight spaces where the roaches cluster.
+The roaches feed and carry the active ingredient back into their hiding areas, where the delayed-action insecticide reaches individuals that never touched the bait themselves.
+That horizontal transfer, paired with insect growth regulators that sterilize surviving adults and stop egg cases from hatching, is the backbone of a modern professional German cockroach program.

 Professional Treatment: What to Expect

-A professional German cockroach treatment begins with an inspection to identify harborage sites, population density, and any conditions — plumbing leaks, food debris accumulation, structural gaps — that are sustaining the infestation.
-Technicians then apply gel bait in small amounts directly inside harborage areas, supplemented in heavy infestations by insect growth regulator formulations.
+A professional German cockroach treatment starts with an inspection to pin down harborage sites, population density, and whatever is feeding the infestation: plumbing leaks, food debris piling up, structural gaps.
+Technicians then place gel bait in small amounts directly inside those harborage areas, and in heavy infestations they add insect growth regulator formulations.

 Follow-up is important.
 A single treatment is rarely sufficient to eliminate a large infestation because egg cases that were present at the time of treatment can hatch afterward, producing a new generation of nymphs not yet exposed to bait.
 Professionals typically schedule a follow-up inspection two to four weeks after the initial treatment and re-apply bait as needed until activity ceases.
 Homeowners can support this process by improving sanitation, fixing any plumbing drips that maintain moisture under sinks, and not using aerosol sprays between professional visits.